-Overview of Canada's Dairy Industry
+Canada's Dairy Industry Overview

-Canada stands as a key player in the global dairy market, known for its significant production outputs and advanced processing systems.
+Canada stands as a key player in the global dairy market, known for significant production outputs and advanced processing systems.
 The country maintains high standards in dairy production and exportation, making it a critical contributor to the global dairy supply chain.

 Milk Production